TDG-Platform/docs/ENVI_ROIToClassification.md

 # ENVI ROI to Classification (Editing in Progress)

 This task creates a classification image from regions of interest (ROIs).
-You may use an existing ROI file or create ROI's using the [ENVI_ImageThresholdToROI Task](https://github.com/TDG-Platform/docs/blob/master/ENVI_ImageThresholdtoROI.md).
+You can use a pre-existing ROI file or create a new one using the [ENVI_ImageThresholdToROI Task](https://github.com/TDG-Platform/docs/blob/master/ENVI_ImageThresholdtoROI.md) as part of a larger workflow.
+Examples are included in the Advanced Options.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!